matthewc7/Laravel-Bundle-Constant/README.md

 </select>
 ```

 You can specify the number of options you want (going backward).
+For exmaple,
 ```php
 {{ Form::select('year', Constant::year(10)); }}
 // This year is 2013.
 10 options from 2013, the drop down will begin with 2004.